 Problem is, that requires a lot of sacrificing and let’s face it, sacrifice isn’t all that fun and sometimes it’s nearly impossible to do.
 There has however been a paradigm shift in the American mindset that seems pretty cool and noteworthy to us.
 And even fun.
 The shift from a desire to own and consume to a more elevated desire to share collectively called the “shared economy”.

 What is the shared economy?
 You’re probably participating in it now and don’t even realize it.
-The shared economy (a.k.a. the sharing economy, the shared economy, or the collaborative economy) is defined as an economic system built around the sharing of human and physical assets.
-It includes the shared creation, production, distribution, trade and consumption of goods and services by different people and/or organizations.
+The shared economy (a.k.a. the sharing economy or the collaborative economy) is defined as an economic system built around the sharing of human and physical assets.
+It includes the shared creation, production, distribution, trade, and consumption of goods and services by different people and/or organizations.
 These systems take a variety of forms, but all leverage information technology to empower individuals and communities at large.

 The new shared economy challenges the economic and environmental sustainability of owning everything you use and instead, encourages sharing or renting things you either don’t have or just flat out don’t want to shell out the dough to purchase.